CarpeTelam/cv3-developer-tools/files/developer/README.md

-Store developer files for the project in here.
+Store developer files for the project in here, e.g. developer notes, etc.